daniel-furman/daniel-furman-old/index.md

 *Scientific Research*

-*What can we learn about jointly projecting range models of symbiotic species to future climates?
-How will climate change impact geographic overlap between Mojave Desert species?*
+* Research Questions: What can we learn about jointly predicting future geographic ranges for symbiotic species?
+How will climate change impact the Mojave Desert ecosystem?

----

-Ecological modeling research supporting effective biodiversity conservation in the Mojave Desert.
+* Overview: Ecological modeling for effective biodiversity conservation in the Mojave Desert.
 Funded through the NSF Award #1757952, a collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a> and HMC.
 Conference Proceedings: SICB Meeting ('21), SCCUR Meeting ('19). <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/drive/folders/15nZUMuGLiINuhSuP6DJ6hg27YKZxeC9A?usp=sharing">Written Outputs</a>.

 ---